otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       long-term public keys.
    1. If there are several instance tags in the list of Prekey Ensembles, the client can optionally decide which instance tags to send messages to.
-      Informs the user if the encrypted messages will be send to multiple instance tags (multiple devices).
+      Inform the user if the encrypted messages will be send to multiple instance tags (multiple devices).
    1. If there are multiple Prekey Ensembles per instance tag, decides whether to send multiple messages to the same instance tag.